Art and Design

 Assessment of art skills is ongoing (formative) during lessons.
 Teachers use the skills statements to assess and use this responsively to support children as necessary.

 At the end of each unit teachers assess children’s skills through the use of comparative judgements.

 Proudly sharing individual autumnal paintings demonstrating an understanding of how to create perspective.

-Every child worked with a local artist to create a glazed, fired clay poppy as part of some work on Remembrance in 2016.
+Every child worked with a local artist to create a glazed, fired clay poppy as part of some work on Remembrance.